December 14, 2008

-If you guessed the posture on the left, you are correct.
-Although optimal posture in the lower back may slightly differ between individuals, the person on the left is displaying a normal amount of curvature or “lordosis” in the lower back.
-When you “flatten” out your back (as pictured on the right) you are flexing the spine and moving away from a natural anatomical position.
-Specifically, the flexed position on the right can be injurious for the lumbar intervertebral discs.
+If you guessed the posture on the top, you are correct.
+Although optimal posture in the lower back may slightly differ between individuals, the person on the top is displaying a normal amount of curvature or “lordosis” in the lower back.
+When you “flatten” out your back (as pictured on the bottom) you are flexing the spine and moving away from a natural anatomical position.
+Specifically, the flexed position on the bottom can be injurious for the lumbar intervertebral discs.

 In order to protect the spine during different activities we recommend the combination of a neutral spine posture as pictured on the left with a muscular “brace” (as discussed in a previous Burlington Chiropractor blog).
 This strategy should be helpful during most activities; at the workplace, while doing chores at home and also while driving your car.
 Quite often we have patients come to our clinic here in Burlington with lower back pain related to disc dysfunction (also referred to as disc herniation, sciatica or slipped disc) that was perhaps exacerbated by their choice of exercises.
 So what are the best exercises for strengthening the spine?
 The following suggestions for strengthening the lower back have good scientific evidence supporting them…